OpenDataServices/os4d/docs/development/translation.md

 In some cases, it may also be important to carry out governance discussions on updates to the standard in a number of languages, in order to make sure perspectives from across the full community of standard users are included.

-Thinking multilingually and cross-culturally when planning additions or updates to a standard can also help sharpen the choice of terminology and the design of definitions, and can help to address unconcious cultural biases in standard design.
+Thinking multilingually and cross-culturally when planning additions or updates to a standard can also help sharpen the choice of terminology and the design of definitions, and can help to address unconscious cultural biases in standard design.

 ______________________________________________________________________